plone/jenkins.plone.org/docs/source/vagrant.rst

 So to make it short and easy:
 having a local environment
 (i.e. virtual image)
-to test changes before sending a pull request is extremly helpful.
+to test changes before sending a pull request is extremely helpful.

 For this `vagrant <http://vagrantup.com/>`_ is a perfect fit.